debops/debops/docs/ansible/roles/debops.users/defaults-detailed.rst

   You can also use the :ref:`debops.system_groups` Ansible role to define UNIX groups with additional functionality like :command:`sudo` configuration, etc.

+``local``
+  Optional, boolean.
+If not specified or ``True``, the role will use the ``libuser`` library to manage the UNIX groups and accounts in the local account and group database.
+If ``False``, the role will use standard UNIX tools to manage accounts, which might have unintended effects.
+On normal operation you shouldn't need to define this parameter, it's enabled or disabled by the role as needed.

+  See :ref:`users__ref_libuser` for more details.

 ``system``
   Optional, boolean.
 If ``True``, a given user account and primary group will be a "system" account and group, with it's UID and GID < 1000.
-If the value is ``False``, the user account and group will be a "normal" account and group with UID and GID >= 1000.
+If the value is not specified or ``False``, the user account and group will be a "normal" account and group with UID and GID >= 1000.

-  If not specified, the :envvar:`users__default_system` variable will determine the account and group type.

 ``uid``
   Optional.
 Specify the UID of the UNIX user account.